PHIKN1GHT/pypbbot_archived/README.md

     ws-url: "ws://localhost:8082/ws/test/"
 ```

-Restart the client, Then it should be able to connect the `echobot.py` in  example.
+Restart the client, Then it should be able to connect to the `echobot.py` in  example.

 # Still Work In Progress
 Current version has only implemented the little subset of ProtobufBotAPI.
 More functions are going to be added in future versions.